HernanLe100/HernanLe100/README.md

 <details>
   <summary> <h3> Why I Code </h3> </summary>

-I have a passion for learning.
-I love learning about various subjects, including astronomy, paleontology, and robotics, to name a few.
-Software development has allowed me to interact with these fields of science.
+I love learning about stuff, like astronomy, paleontology, and robotics.
+Software development has enabled me to interact with these fields of science.

 I began learning to program by making games, and as I got older, my focus shifted to designing programs to serve more "practical" purposes.
-Of course, that original spark to make computer games is still present, but now it's joined with dreams of working on robots and software for big engineering projects.
+Of course, that old drive to make computer games is still present, but now it's joined with dreams of working on robots and software for big engineering projects.

-I'd love to work on a project that ends up in space.
+I think space is super cool, so I'd love to work on a project that interacts with or ends up in space.

 </details>